vishnusathwikreddy/precog_tasks/README.md

 I tried to increase the accuracy of the Neural network model by increasing the number of epochs and data.
 RAM crashes if data is increased and overfits if the epochs are increased.
 I feel the results can be improved if the sentences are not truncated and the training data is increased.

+Paper Reading Task:
+The slides for the paper reading task are at '\paper_reading\paper_reading_precog.pdf'

+The pdf has three slides of summary of the paper, and one slide on strengths, weaknesses and possible improvement of the paper respectively.

 Resources used:
 https://medium.com/analytics-vidhya/understanding-embedding-layer-in-keras-bbe3ff1327ce <br>